algebraic-solving/AlgebraicSolving.jl/docs/src/types.md

 According to this definition, the roots of $w$ are exactly the values taken by $l$ on this set.

-The type `RationalCurveParametrization` therefore caches the following
+The type `CurveRationalParametrization` therefore caches the following
 attributes:
   * `vars::Vector{Symbol}`: variables used for the parametrization the last two ones playing the role of the above $(t,s)$ (hence, maybe with up to two more